 Taking action at this point is crucial because it’s very difficult to ‘think’ ourselves into a new career.
-It is action that changes thinking, not the other way around.
-Once you move into action, you begin to learn and develop as a person, and gain a sense of momentum and meaning.
+Once you move into action, you gain a sense of momentum and meaning.
 And more often than not, you develop opportunities you could never have imagined when you were sitting and dreaming at your desk.

 In moving forward into action we will focus on: